Make a plastic flower pot look like granite with a paint and sand mixture.

 The flower pot has depth and character now and it looks anything but plastic.
 Plastic pieces are great for experimenting with new paint techniques!

 This is how the pot started out.
 I think I picked it up at my favorite junk shop but not sure.
 If that’s where it came from the price was probably a dollar.
 I liked the lines on the pot.
-Kind of art deco looking.
+Kind of art deco-looking.

 This is how the pot looked after I worked my magic.
-This was definitely a trial and error project.
+This was definitely a trial-and-error project.
 But that’s the way I work most of the time.

-I started the project with this small sample of Behr paint in off white.
+I started the project with this small sample of Behr paint in off-white.
 The sample was on the oops paint shelf for 50 cents.
 I can’t pass up those deals.

 I have this bag of sand in my DIY supplies.
-I would tell you where my sand came from but it could be that I did something illegal (not meaning too of course).
+I would tell you where my sand came from but it could be that I did something illegal (not meaning to of course).
 You can buy bags of sand at the craft store or dollar store and from now on that's where I will get my sand.
 You can do what you like but just laying the info out here for you.

 I mixed the sand and paint together without measuring anything because that’s how I roll.
 Probably the mix is equal amounts of sand and paint.
 This is something you can play with.
 More sand means a rougher finish.
 I did learn you can add too much sand and the paint will just crumble off the brush when you try to paint it on your project.
-If you make this mistake like I did just add more paint to the mix.
+If you make this mistake as I did just add more paint to the mix.

 This is how the paint looked when it was wet.
-Right after painting the plastic pot I decided the color was too white.
+Right after painting the plastic pot, I decided the color was too white.

 I found a gray color in my stash and mixed up more sand and paint.
 The sand and paint mixture goes a long way.
-Next I brushed that mixture over the white paint.
+Next, I brushed that mixture over the white paint.

 It was still too light for me.
-I found a dark gray paint and added black to the paint to make it darker.
+I found dark gray paint and added black to the paint to make it darker.
 Then I added the sand to the paint.

 I brushed the dark gray mix on and let it dry.
-Then I mixed more black paint with the dark gray mixture and just brushed it over a few areas on the pot.
+Then I mixed more of the black paint with the dark gray mixture and just brushed it over a few areas on the pot.